Niger entry requirements for Peru passport holders

 May be checked

 Peruvian passport holders need a visa to enter Niger.
-You must arrange this before you travel — there are no visa-on-arrival or e-visa options for Peruvian citizens as of 2026.
+You must arrange this before you travel, as there is no visa-on-arrival option for Peruvian citizens.
+Plan ahead and apply through the nearest Nigerien embassy or consulate.

 Entry requirements